-This manual is composed of nine chapters, nine appendices, a glossary, and an index.
+The on-line manual is composed of the following nine chapters, eight appendixes, a glossary and an index.

-Chapter 1, Introduction, is an overview of the computer's features, capabilities and options.
+Chapter 1, Introduction, is an overview of the computer's features, capabilities, and options.

 Chapter 2, The Grand Tour, identifies the components of the computer and briefly explains how they function.